KeyboardKit/website/collections/_posts/2023/2023-03-20-keyboardkit-7.2.md

 ![Tron]({{page.assets}}tron.png){:width="500px"}

 You can use these themes in your own keyboads, or tweak them to create your own visual styles.
 More themes are coming in future versions.

+## Conclusion

+KeyboardKit 7.2 brings autocomplete to all platforms and introduces a new theme engine that makes it easier than ever to style your keyboards.
+There are also many smaller additions, improvements and bug fixes.

+For a complete list of changes, see the [release notes]({{page.release}}).